6 Tips for increasing your Capital One credit card approval odds

-- Capital One® Savor® Cash Rewards Credit Card – $300 cash bonus after spending $3,000 in the first three months
+- Capital One Savor Cash Rewards Credit Card – $300 cash bonus after spending $3,000 on purchases in the first three months of account opening

-- Capital One® Quicksilver® Cash Rewards Credit Card – No annual fee & $150 cash bonus after spending $500 in the first three months
+- Capital One Quicksilver Cash Rewards Credit Card – No annual fee & one-time $200 cash bonus after spending $500 in the first three months

 And just recently, Capital One added airline transfer partners for these cards:

 But all of these bonus offers mean nothing if you can’t get approved for the card.
 I have found that getting approved for a Capital One card isn’t always easy (even though I have excellent credit).
-But there are a few simple steps you can take to improve your odds.
+There are a few simple steps you can take to improve your odds.

 Once you’re approved for your new Capital One card, be sure to subscribe to our newsletter and we’ll send you all the tips & tricks you need to make the most of your rewards.

-Everyone’s situation is different, so there is nothing you can do to ensure 100% success.
+Everyone’s situation is different — there is nothing you can do to ensure 100% success.
 But, at the very least, you can know ahead of time which card makes the most sense for you to apply for.
-And it helps to know what do if you are denied because an initial denial isn’t always the end of the road.
+It helps to know what do if you are denied because an initial denial isn’t always the end of the road.

-I’ve been denied for many credit cards only to be approved after calling the bank’s reconsideration line (more on how to do that below).
+I’ve been denied for several credit cards only to be approved after calling the bank’s reconsideration line (more on how to do that below).

-To be approved for the best Capital One credit cards you’ll want a credit score of at least 700 or higher (750+ is preferable).
+To be approved for the best Capital One credit cards, you’ll want a credit score of 700 or higher (750+ is preferable).
 That’s not to say you can’t be approved with a lower score, it’s just not as common for that to happen.

-Also, when Capital One checks your credit they pull from all 3 major credit bureaus (most banks pull from 1 or 2).
-So be sure to review all of your credit reports before submitting your application.
+Also, when Capital One checks your credit they pull from all three major credit bureaus (most banks pull from one or two).
+Be sure to review all of your credit reports before submitting your application.
 That way you can be sure there aren’t any errors that will hurt your approval odds.